ameypg-git/Quant-Finance-Projects-Erdos-Summer-2025/README.md

-# Quant Finance Projects – Erdős Institute Summer 2025
+# Quantitative Finance Projects : Erdős Institute Summer 2025

-This repository contains a series of advanced projects developed as part of the **Erdős Institute’s 2025 Introduction to Quantitative Methods in Finance**.
+This repository contains a series of mini projects developed as part of the **Erdős Institute’s 2025 Introduction to Quantitative Methods in Finance**.
 Each project applies real-world financial data, mathematical modeling, and programming techniques to explore practical questions in modern quantitative finance.

-These projects demonstrate core competencies in financial data analysis, statistical testing, derivative pricing, and risk management under uncertainty — with a focus on rigorous quantitative methods and computational implementation.
+These projects demonstrate core competencies in financial data analysis, statistical testing, derivative pricing, and risk management under uncertainty : with a focus on rigorous quantitative methods , data analysis and  computational implementation.

 ---